Oscar Marín: Awards and honours

 In 2004, Marín received the European Young Investigator Award (EURYI) in its first round.
 In 2011 he received the Rey Jaime I Award and in 2012 the FENS-EJN Young Investigator Award.
 In 2014 Marín received the Roger de Spoelberch Award for his work on the neurobiology of schizophrenia.
 In 2017 Marín received the Ramón y Cajal Medal from the Spanish Royal Academy of Sciences, and the Remedios Caro Almela Award in 2019.
+In 2023, he received the ECNP Neuropsychopharmacology Award in Basic Science Research and in 2024, Marín was awarded the prestigious FENS-EJN Prize.

 Marín was elected a member of the European Molecular Biology Organization (EMBO) in 2010, and a member of the Academy of Medical Sciences in 2020.
 In 2022 he was elected a Fellow of the Royal Society.
 Marín was a founding member of the European Research Council.